saona-raimundo/saona-raimundo.github.io/_posts/2022-12-21-UI development in Rust.md

 	- do you play a sound to call the attention of the user?
 	- do you keep processing in the background?
 Basically, how do you plan the interaction with the user?

-I believe that `async` interactions are the way to go.
-But, as mentioned in the counter application example, there are many options to implement an interaction!
+As mentioned in the counter application example, there are many options to implement an interaction!

+In general for UI, I believe that `async` interactions are the way to go.
+`async` uses "tasks" to abstract over threads and execution.
+It allows you to, for example, prioritize the interaction with the user over the underlying computations.
+This makes the application feel more responsive.
+Traditionally, offloading long tasks is done in a very selecting way, introducing various concepts like "web workers".
+Instead, working with `async` from the get go allows you to schedule tasks independently of the hardware architecture it will run on (even over only one thread).

 Some crates that can help you, even at the CLI level, are the following.
 - [dialoguer](https://crates.io/crates/dialoguer)